Doom: The Dark Ages: Plot

+Main campaign

-Long before Hell's invasions of both Mars and Earth, (Note: As respectively depicted in Doom (2016) and Doom Eternal (2020).) the Night Sentinels of Argent D'Nur and their allies the Maykrs are locked in a ferocious war with the forces of Hell, who seek the Heart of Argent.
-The Doom Slayer, who has been empowered by the Maykrs, is deployed to help turn the tide in favor of humanity.
-However, the Slayer does not fight completely of his own free will, as his master Kreed Maykr suppresses his mind with a device called the Tether.
-Meanwhile, the leader of Hell's forces, Prince Ahzrak, realizes that it is not worth attempting to fight the Slayer directly and focuses his efforts on finding the Heart.
+At some point following his arrival on the planet Argent D'Nur and his subsequent empowerment, (Note: As depicted in Doom Eternals (2020) flashbacks) the Doom Slayer is weaponized by the alien Maykrs to assist Argent D'Nur's people, the Night Sentinels, in their war against the forces of Hell, who seek an object known as the Heart of Argent; the Slayer does not fight completely of his own free will, however, as his master, Kreed Maykr, suppresses him with a device called a Tether.
+Meanwhile, the leader of the demons, Prince Ahzrak, realizes it is not worth fighting the Slayer directly and focuses his efforts on finding the Heart.

-Ahzrak finally finds the hiding place of the Heart and assaults it, but working together, the Slayer and King Novik are able to thwart Ahzrak and keep the Heart out of his hands.
+Ahzrak finds the hiding place of the Heart, but the Slayer and King Novik manage to thwart him.
 However, Novik decides to keep the Heart with himself, not fully trusting the Slayer or the Maykrs.
-Ahzrak then leads a counterattack to surround and destroy the Sentinel forces before they can escape.
+Ahzrak attacks the retreating Sentinel forces.
 Kreed refuses to deploy the Slayer to help them, intending to keep himself protected.
-Unwilling to see innocents slaughtered by demons, the Slayer is able to break free of the Tether's control over him, forcing Kreed to send him back into battle, where he successfully holds off the demons long enough for the Sentinels to escape.
-Ahzrak is able to steal the Heart from Novik but is enraged to find it empty and useless.
-Having been thwarted again, Ahzrak offers to make an alliance to Kreed, who himself has come to fear the Slayer turning on him.
-Meanwhile, the Slayer attempts to remove the Tether from his armor with little success, and Commander Thira tasks him with finding the Heart's power source before Ahzrak does.
+Unwilling to let innocents die, the Slayer is able to break free of the Tether's control, forcing Kreed to send him back into battle, where he successfully holds off the demons long enough for the Sentinels to escape.
+Ahzrak is able to steal the Heart from Novik but finds it empty and useless.
+Ahzrak offers an alliance to Kreed, who himself has come to fear the Slayer turning on him.
+The Slayer attempts to remove the Tether from his armor with little success.
+Novik's daughter, Commander Thira, tasks him with finding the Heart's power source before Ahzrak does.